vmware-tanzu/cartographer-site/content/docs/development/testing-templates.md

 The workload file may be specified in the `.ytt` field of `info.yaml` Otherwise, they are inherited from the parent directory.

-### Expected

-The expected file may be specified in the following order of precedence:

-1. File named in the `.expected` field of `info.yaml`
-2. File named `expected.yaml`
-3. The expected file inherited from parent directory

 ### Ignored Metadata Fields